Letters from John Hardie to his family, 1917-1918 - Part 4

 like to tell you, but a person never

-knows when a letter may be ahened
+knows when a letter may be opened.

-affeir Battalion After Battalion, just
+affair.
+Battalion after Battalion, just

 seemed to melt away before the

-German Geins.
+German guns.
 And I know for a

 fact that our guns fired about ten

-times as much as sputz. so you
+times as much as Fritz, so you

 can form an idea of what it was

-reached a dressing station about
+I reached a dressing station about

-2. 0. clock on the Saturday afternoon
+2. 0.clock on the Saturday afternoon

 about fifteen miles from the line, and